 These Keto Classic thumbprint cookies are made gluten free, low carb, nut free and sugar free and taste just like traditional thumbprint cookies!
+Just 2 g net carbs per serving for delicious low carb cookies!
+Perfect for the holiday season whether you follow a keto diet, low carb diet or just looking to reduce your regular sugar intake.

-The classic thumbprint cookies are made with a simple keto sugar cookie dough and are filled with either sugar free jam or sugar free chocolate chips.
-The name thumbprint comes from the classic method of using your thumb to make a "well" in the center of each cookie for the filling.
-Alternately you can also use a rounded half teaspoon to make that small well in each cookie, but it's of course more fun to use your thumb!
+Alternately you can also use a rounded half teaspoon to make that small well in each of the cookie dough balls, but it's of course more fun to use your thumb!
 They taste like a soft, pillowy cloud of buttery sugar cookie dough!
-I adapted this recipe from my Sugar Free Sugar Cookies!
+I adapted this keto cookie recipe from my Sugar Free Sugar Cookies!

 Each of these nut free keto flours below can be difficult to work with, but I have perfected them in my recipes.
 While each of these is not an easy one to one swap with something like almond flour or even with each other, there are ways to work around their absorbency.

 Coconut Flour- Coconut flour is the most absorbent of all nut free keto flours.
 It is not a tree nut, it is a drupe, like a peach with a pit.
 While some people do have allergies to coconut and tree nuts, there are some like my son that can easily use coconut flour without issue.
 It is not a tree nut.

 Sesame Flour- Sesame flour can be used, almost evenly when replacing almond flour in a recipe.
 The difficult part is that in some recipes you may need less almond flour as opposed to sesame, it's all in the look and texture of the batter.

 Sunflower Seed Flour- Sunflower seeds can be ground in your own blender or food processor if you prefer as it is less expensive than buying it already ground.
 If you process too much, you will end up with sunflower seed butter.

 The most popular one that many low carb keto bloggers use and myself included, is from Swerve.
 There is nice and fine and works well in so many recipes.
 It is only 70% as sweet as sugar so keep that in mind.

 The next confectioners low carb sweetener I have been using more recently is from Sweetleaf, called Better than Sugar.
 The powdered combines erythritol and stevia and has just as much sweetness as sugar.
 It is just as fine as the Swerve brand.